NixOS/nix.dev/source/tutorials/nix-language.md

 (impurities)=
 ## Impurities

-So far we have only covered what we call *pure expressions*: declaring data and transforming it with functions.
+So far this tutorial has only covered *pure expressions*: declaring data and transforming it with functions.

 In practice, describing derivations – the Nix language's defining feature, which enables functional programming with the file system – requires observing the outside world.
-We will discuss [derivations](derivations) later in the tutorial.
+[Derivations](derivations) are discussed later in the tutorial.

 There is only one impurity in the Nix language that is relevant here: reading files from the file system as *build inputs*.